davidruvolo51/shinytutorials/src/pages/tutorials/project-setup/index.md

 ## Notating Scripts

 A lot of these workflows are based on personal preference and what works well with work projects.
-Perhaps the best method I use is adding a header to scripts.
 I use quite a few snippets and most of these are for notating scripts.
-The one I use the most is `headerDefault`, which produces:
+My favorite notation snippet is `headerDefault`.

+`headerDefault` inserts a template for me to fill out.
+This includes the name of the file, author (usually my name), general purpose of the script, required packages and dependencies, and current status (I usually use "in.progress", "working; complete", or "archived"), as well as writing any notes for me or my collaborators.

+Here's what `headerDefault` produces.

 ```r
 #'//////////////////////////////////////////////////////////